List of awards and nominations received by Kelsey Grammer

 The following is a list of awards and nominations received by Kelsey Grammer.

 Kelsey Grammer is known for his roles on stage and screen.
 Throughout his career, Grammer has been honored with various accolades including six Primetime Emmy Awards, three Golden Globe Awards, a Screen Actors Guild Award and a Tony Award.

 Grammer grained stardom for his role as an intelligent but haughty psychiatrist Dr. Frasier Crane.
 He has played the role since 1984 starting on the NBC sitcom Cheers (1984–1993), in a guest role in the sitcom Wings (1992), and then the successful spinoff series Frasier (1993–2004).
-For the role he earned widespread acclaim and numerous accolades including four four Primetime Emmy Awards for Outstanding Lead Actor in a Comedy Series in 1994, 1995, 1998 and 2004, two Golden Globe Awards for Best Lead Actor in a Television Series - Comedy or Musical in 1996 and 2001, and a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series in 2000.
+For the role he earned widespread acclaim and numerous accolades including four Primetime Emmy Awards for Outstanding Lead Actor in a Comedy Series in 1994, 1995, 1998 and 2004, two Golden Globe Awards for Best Lead Actor in a Television Series - Comedy or Musical in 1996 and 2001, and a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series in 2000.
 He was previously Emmy nominated for two Outstanding Supporting Actor in a Comedy Series for Cheers and Outstanding Lead Actor in a Comedy Series for Wings.

 Grammer took a dramatic role as a corrupt mayor of Chicago in the Starz political drama series Boss (2011–2012), for which he won the Golden Globe Award for Best Actor – Television Series Drama and was nominated for the Critics' Choice Television Award for Best Actor in a Drama Series.
 Since 1990, Grammer has lent his voice to the Fox animated series The Simpsons playing Sideshow Bob earning the Primetime Emmy Award for Outstanding Voice-Over Performance in 2006.
 He also voiced a role in the Netflix animated series Trollhunters: Tales of Arcadia (2016–2018) earning the Daytime Emmy Award for Outstanding Performer in an Animated Program in 2017.

 On stage, he Grammer started his career in Broadway revivals of the William Shakespeare plays Macbeth (1981) and Othello (1982).
 He acted in the original off Broadway production of the Stephen Sondheim musical Sunday in the Park with George (1983).
 He played the title role in a Los Angeles production of Sweeney Todd: The Demon Barber of Fleet Street (1999) and a Lincoln Center production of My Fair Lady (2007).
 He returned to Broadway playing half of a gay couple in the French musical comedy La Cage aux Folles (2010–2011) for which he was nominated for the Tony Award for Best Featured Actor in a Play.
 He played Captain Hook in the musical Finding Neverland (2015–2016) earning a Drama League Award nomination.
 He served as a producer on the musical The Color Purple (2016) for which he won the Tony Award for Best Revival of a Musical.